amrithpartha/Basic-Metrics-for-Object-Detection/README.md

 ### [Note]: Algorithm need to be changed

 Since only few images are used.
 We imported all the images.
 But it won't work with lots of images.
-So find Metrics first and using PIL import the images for visualization.
+So find Metrics first and using PIL import (Pillow Library) to load the images for visualization.